devgeek2700/CURESATHI-Healthcare-Consultatant-App/README.md

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial purposes.
 See the LICENSE file for more details.

-## Contact

----
-This README.md template provides an overview of the Healthcare Consultant App, including its features, installation instructions, contribution guidelines, licensing information, and contact details.
-Customize it as needed for your specific project.